nate-d-olson/giab-data-readmes/drafts/README_RNAseq_UNC_HG005.md

 Basecalled reads for RNAseq (mRNA and total RNA sequencing).
 Fastq files can be processed using any standard transcriptomic pipeline.

-**Limitations**\
-[Discuss any known limitations of the data being described by README. e.g. data is incomplete, assumptions that were made, exclusions, known issues, etc.]

 --------------------------
 SHARING/ACCESS INFORMATION
 --------------------------